It’s time to get tracking.

 Step 3: Link Your Existing Accounts.

 In addition to linking BigQuery, you’ll also need to link your Google Ads accounts.
-This will allow your business to take advantage of GA4’s advanced cross-platform data integration and reporting capabilities.
+This will allow your business to take advantage of GA4’s advanced cross-platform data integration and reporting capabilities, including its compelling Predictive Audiences feature.

 Google Ads